logicbrush/silverstripe-imagegallery/README.md

 ## Shortcode

-You can insert a gallery into any HTML block using a shorcode similar to the
+You can insert a gallery into any HTML block using a shortcode similar to the
 following:

 ```
-[image_gallery id="ID of GalleryPage”"]
+[image_gallery id="{ID of GalleryPage}"]
 ```